 Special Issue: The First World War

-The issue brings together 18 articles on the First World War from our archives.
+First published in 2014 and now updated for our new app, the issue brings together 20 articles on the First World War from the unrivalled, six-decade archive of History Today.
 It embraces military, diplomatic, social, cultural and economic history, and showcases some of the finest scholars over the last 60 years, from past masters like John Terraine and C.E.
-Hampshere to those at today's cutting edge, such as Annika Mombauer and Joanna Bourke.
+Hampshere to those at today's cutting edge, such as Annika Mombauer and David Motadel.

 The collection covers the events that led to the war, what life was like in the trenches, offers personal insights from those who fought, takes in theatres of war from Europe to East Africa and beyond and explores how the conflict was eventually brought to an uneasy peace.
 See the bottom of this page for a full list of contents.